ldrozdz93/dyno/README.md

 customizability problems of the root __Dyno__ provided by Louis Dionne.
 The target was to add new possibilities with the __DYNO_INTERFACE__ macro, such as:
-1. to choose different storage policies than just (ldionne default) remote storage
+1. to choose different storage policies than just (default from Louis Dionne) remote storage
 2. to construct and copy interface instances of different storage policies
 3. to create a given instance in-place, without the need to move it in
 4. to provide additional interface properties, ex. noncopyable
 5. to optimize-out the amount of unnecessary copies and moves

 The target was to provide changes to __DYNO_INTERFACE__ macro, leaving all the not macro-based functionalities as they were implemented by Louis Dionne.

-I assume you are familiar with how __Dyno__ works.
-If not, then you could read the [README][] file provided by ldionne, but a simple usage does not require an in-depth knowledge of __Dyno__.
+Usage of the  macro does not require an in-depth knowledge of __Dyno__.
+However, if you want to know how __Dyno__ works under the hood, then you could read the [README][] file by Louis Dionne.

 In the following readme, I will refer to original __Dyno__ written by Louis Dionne as "legacy __DYNO__".